-The company accounts for some 200 people at its Christchurch head office, with two more facilities in Vietnam employing another 400 for further finishing before products are exported to the world.
+The company accounts for some 90 people at its Christchurch head office, with facilities in Thailand employing another 100 for further finishing, before products are exported to the world.

 Faced with an ageing enterprise resource planning system that saw staff working around instead of within it, Bowron realised that maintaining its competitiveness depended on accurate, consolidated information.
 Their old system hadn’t been sufficiently maintained for an extended period, and the hardware that hosted it was coming to the end of its life.
 As a result, more and more decisions were being made using spreadsheets, with critical data being created and exchanged outside of the ERP system.